radule90/CI_PP_1/README.md

 ### Bugs

-#### Unfixed bugs
+#### Partialy bugs
-- Proporty background-attachment with value fixed does not work on iOS devices (iPads, iPhones).
+- Proporty background-attachment with value fixed does not work properly on iOS devices (iPads, iPhones).
+Tested with [BrowserStack](https://www.browserstack.com/).

   - Possible solutions
-   - The solution that is to change the value of background-attachment to scroll for large mobile phones and tablets
+    - The solution that is to change the value of    background-attachment to scroll for mobile phones and tablets sizes ([W3Schools](https://www.w3schools.com/howto/howto_css_parallax.asp)).
+But I didn't want to implement this solution, because the page was displayed normally on Android and HarmonyOS devices.
-   -
+    - Rory (mentor) referred me to [this article](https://www.browserstack.com/guide/create-browser-specific-css) on [BrowserStack](https://www.browserstack.com/) to try to come up with a solution.
+After applying the CSS code for browser recognition and testing on a certain number of iOS devices on [BrowserStack](https://www.browserstack.com/), the browser, Safari, was recognized and the `background-attachment: scroll;` property was applied to it and the site worked, the problem remained with older models.
+Although it is not the best solution, I decided to implement it.
+In the future when I learn new technologies I will fix the bug.

 ***